smithlabcode/dnmtools/documentation/docs/index.md

 Users are assumed to be somewhat familar with a command line.
 Installing dnmtools might require working with some environment variables.
 The data that dnmtools is designed for is really big, so understanding your computer is important.
+We also assume users know what standard output and standard error are.

 # Citation information